nci-hcmi-catalog/portal/docs/CMS_User_Guide.md

 1. Navigate to the [Model Management]() page.
 2. Click the "Add a Model" button above the model management table on the right side.
 You will be navigated to a new model entry form.
 3. Enter the name of the model in the correct format in the first form box.

-	> Note: You _must_ save the model with at least a name before
 4. Fill in the rest of the form fields.

 	> Note: Each of the form fields has a set of validations.
 Validation messages on the field appear if incorrect data is entered.
 Please refer to the [data dictionary](#data-dictionary) for individual field validation rules.